 2. The Search Screen module is displayed.
 If searching for specific students by name or student number, type the information in the Student text box.

 To pull Test History data for all students in the selected school(s), leave the Student text box empty.

-3. For a more advanced search and the ability to define a specific subset of students, click the More Search Options link.
+3. For a more advanced search and the ability to define a specific subset of students, click More Search Options.
 In the example shown, Grade 09 has been selected; therefore, all 9th grade students will be pulled.

 4. Before conducting your search, you have the ability to select a Student Group from the provided pull-down.
 Note: Student groups must be set up beforehand in order to use this functionality via Students > Student Groups.

 5. You have the option to Search All Schools by selecting the corresponding check box.
 If this option is not selected, students will only pull from the school selected via the school pull-down, located in the header of the screen.

 6. Select the check box to Include Inactive Students.
 Selecting to Include Inactive Students will display two other options as well: Include Previous Years Inactive Students and Use Most Recent Enrollment.
 Select the corresponding check boxes to include the appropriate students.

 7. When the Student Search and/or More Search Options has been defined, click Search to go on to the next page.
 If needed, you can click Reset to clear everything on the page and start over.

 For more detailed information about conducting a student search, see Searching for Students.

 The Test History resulting student screen displays the student Photo (if applicable), Student name, Student ID, and Grade.